Skip to main content

 Non-null assertion

-Use ! when you're certain a value isn't null:
+Use ! when you are sure a value is not null:

 fun processCell(maybeCell: cell?) {